arsenmakovei/sportsbook-scraper/README.md

 - Use flag `-s LOG_LEVEL=INFO` to see logs in terminal for some log level.
 Also, you can use other log levels such as DEBUG, INFO, WARNING, ERROR, CRITICAL.
 - Use flag `--logfile football.log` to save logs in file, or use other file name.
-- Also you can see test scrapped data and logs in files football.csv and football.log
+- Also, you can see test scrapped data and logs in files football.csv and football.log

+Running the Scraper in Docker

+- Uncomment the code below in the file `sportsbook/spiders/football.py`

+    ```shell
+    self.driver = webdriver.Remote(
+       command_executor="http://chromedriver:4444/wd/hub", options=chrome_options
+    )
+    ```

+- Execute the following command:

+    ```shell
+    docker-compose up --build
+    ```